by Carly Susic

 But, although this absolutely does happen often in a volatile market, the buyers don’t see it that way.
 They’ll only pay what the house is worth.
 They appraise the home clinically.
 They compare to similarly-priced homes in their area.
 They’ll evaluate the cost of overdue renovations.
 They don’t care that it was the home where you had your first child or the deck where you had that great party.

 So, you need to meet the market with your price.
-If you state a high price you ruin your campaign before it even begins, because you fail to attract interested buyers.
+If you state a high price, you ruin your campaign before it even begins, because you fail to attract interested buyers.

 Choosing the right agent

-A slow market puts pressure on agents.
+A volatile market puts pressure on agents.
 They work on commission, so fewer homes to sell means fewer dollars in their pocket.
 So if you’re selling during these conditions, you can expect strong competition from agents to get your listing.

 Agents can be extremely charming and persuasive.
 Some cross the line and pester you.
 (If you use us, we take care of the pushy sales calls, visits and emails, so you don’t get harassed.)